pierre-vigier/Perl6-Math-Matrix/README.md

 [Decompositions](#methods)
 --------------------------

 Methods that return lists of matrices, which in their product or otherwise can be recombined to the original matrix.
-In case of cholesky only one matrix is returned, becasue the other one is its transposed.
+In case of cholesky only one matrix is returned, because the other one is its transposed.

 ### [decompositionLU](#decompositions)